jamesfolberth/jupyterhub_AWS_deployment/README.md

      Since we haven't built the notebook server Docker containers, clicking "Start My Server" should error out (500).
 If we didn't authenticate properly (perhaps the email in `/srv/jupyterhub/userlist` is misspelled), you'll see an error 403.

-## Jupyter Notebook Docker Containers
+## Jupyter Notebook Server Docker Container
 We've combined what we like from a few Jupyter notebook docker containers, and merged them into one.
 We've used code from Jupyter's [minimal-notebook](https://github.com/jupyter/docker-stacks/tree/master/minimal-notebook), [scipy-notebook](https://github.com/jupyter/docker-stacks/tree/master/scipy-notebook), and from Jupyterhub's [systemuser](https://github.com/jupyterhub/dockerspawner/tree/master/systemuser).

 In the `data8-notebook` directory, there is a `Dockerfile`, and a few helper files.
 We use Jupyter's [minimal-notebook](https://github.com/jupyter/docker-stacks/tree/master/minimal-notebook) as a base, then install [Anaconda](https://www.continuum.io/downloads) Python 3 and a variety of conda packages.
 There are a few other little tweaks included from [scipy-notebook](https://github.com/jupyter/docker-stacks/tree/master/scipy-notebook).
 Finally, we run the Jupyterhub single user notebook server a la [systemuser](https://github.com/jupyterhub/dockerspawner/tree/master/systemuser).